5 Restaurant Loyalty Program Ideas to Reward Customers

-A restaurant loyalty program plays a major role in customer retention.
-When you gamify purchases – either by converting dollars into points and letting customers earn rewards after racking up a certain number of points or purchasing items at your restaurant – you’re incentivizing them to keep coming back.
-They’ll start to see their purchases not as spending money, but rather as leveling up in a game – making it easier for them to part with their dollars.
+Successful restaurant loyalty programs play a major role in customer retention.
+When you gamify purchases – by converting dollars into points and letting customers earn rewards after racking up a certain number of points or purchasing items at your restaurant – you’re incentivizing guests to keep coming back.
+Consumers will start to see their purchases not as spending money, but rather as leveling up in a game – making it easier for them to part with their dollars.

 Fortunately, focusing on retaining customers pays off – in a big way.
 According to Harvard Business Review, it costs five to 25 times as much to acquire a new customer as it does to drive repeat business.
 Because your customers are already familiar with and like your restaurant, it’s not an uphill battle to get them to come back.

 How?
-Customer loyalty programs can boost revenue by helping you upsell and cross-sell.
-For example, if you offer bonus points to customers who order a combo instead of a la carte dishes, you’ll make more sales on drinks and sides.
+Customer loyalty programs for restaurants can boost revenue by helping you upsell and cross-sell.
+For example, if your customer program offers bonus points to a member who orders a combo instead of a la carte dishes, you’ll make more sales on drinks and sides.
 Or, customers may just purchase more than they had originally planned in order to rack up more points.

 And none of these advantages are limited to in-person orders.
 When your loyalty program integrates with your online ordering solution, like TouchBistro Loyalty and TouchBistro Online Ordering do, you can encourage repeat orders, improve your business using customer behavior data, and increase revenue across all your channels – whether your customers order in venue or online.

-Now that you understand what customer loyalty can mean for your restaurant, we’re sharing our top loyalty program ideas for inspiration.
+Now that you understand what customer loyalty can mean for your restaurant, we’re sharing our top restaurant loyalty program ideas for inspiration.
 All program ideas include successful restaurant loyalty program examples that you can learn from.